damianhakert/damianhakert.github.io/source/direction/index.md

 Below you will find several things we'd really like to see in GitLab.
 This list is not prioritized.

-Some links point to internal issues.
-We're working on making [all issues public](https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/).

 We very much welcome contributions that implement any of these things.

 ### Major Wins